MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 Although we recommend that you enable the plan for an entire Azure subscription, you can turn on Plan 1 for a specific resource using the Defender for Cloud REST API or a PowerShell script.

+-  Defender for Server settings for each resource are inherited by the subscription-level settings by default.
+- If you change settings at the resource level, the resource no longer inherits settings from its parent subscription unless you delete the settings you configured.

 ### Enable for a specific machine

 To turn Plan 1 on for a specific resource, use the Defender for Cloud REST API.[Pricings resource](/rest/api/defenderforcloud/pricings).